 Ingredients

--6 oz.
+For the dough-6 oz.
 (1-1/3 cups) unbleached all-purpose flour; more as needed

 -1/8 tsp. table salt